redhat-na-ssa/setup-playbooks/rh-developer-hub/readme.md

 # Configuring OCM (Open Cluster Management) Plugin
 > ❗Prerequisites : ACM must be installed on the cluster

 If ACM is installed in a different cluster then we need to perform the following on HUB cluster.
-If installed
+If installed in the same cluster then move directly to step 7.

 1. create a new SA
  > using the CLI